smart-data-models/dataModel.Transportation/Vehicle/doc/spec_IT.md

         model: https://schema.org/Text
         type: Property
     heading:
-      description: 'Denotes the direction of travel of the vehicle and is specified in decimal degrees, where 0 <= `heading` < 360, counting clockwise relative to the true north.
-If the vehicle is stationary (i.e. the value of the `speed` attribute is `0`), then the value of the heading attribute must be equal to `-1`'
+      description: Denotes the direction of travel of the vehicle and is specified in decimal degrees, where 0 <= `heading` < 360, counting clockwise relative to the true north.
+If the vehicle is stationary (i.e. the value of the `speed` attribute is `0`), then the value of the heading attribute must be equal to `-1`
       oneOf:
         - exclusiveMaximum: 360
           maximum: 360